 - Percussive instruments will be explored as a form of basic accompaniment to vocal singing.

-- Recorders will be played by fourth and fifth grades.
+- Recorders will be played by third grade.

 MUSIC APPRECIATION AND HISTORY: Students will regularly listen to a variety of modern and classical music and discuss the style, era, mood and purpose of the music.
 Musical styles will include:

 - Folk Music